Coresets for Kinematic Data: From Theorems to Real-Time Systems: Experimental Results

-The workspace covered by our system, when using two webcams, is roughly the same as the OptiTrack's workspace using two OptiTrack Flex3 cameras.
-Regarding the cameras' specifications, our cameras have a FOV of $56^{\circ}$ while the OptiTack cameras have a FOV of $58^{\circ}$.
-However, OptiTrack system obviously outperforms our low-cost system in applications that require fast maneuvers.

-In order for the system to control a toy micro quadcopter, it needs to compute the $6DoF$ of the quadcopter fast enough.
-The sensorless quadcopter requires a stream of at least $30$ control commands per second in order to hover and not crash.
-Using a SIFT feature detector in such hardware conditions was not practical.
-For faster detection in each frame, we placed $10$ Infrared LEDs on the quadcopter and modified the web-cams' lenses to let only infrared spectrum rays pass.
-We could not place more than $10$ LEDs on such a micro quadcopter since solving the matching problem on $n>10$ markers is impractical, and due to over-weight problem.
+\paragraph{Infra-Red (IR) Tracking.} Following the common approaches used by the commercial tracking systems, we used IR markers for tracking.
+We placed $10$ Infra-red LEDs on the quadcopter and modified the web-cams' lenses to let only infrared spectrum rays pass, see Fig.~\ref{fig2}.
+We could not place more than $10$ LEDs on such a micro quadcopter because of over-weight problem and short battery life.
+Since the sensorless quadcopter requires a stream of at least $30$ control commands per second in order to hover and not crash, we apply the Kabsch algorithm only on a selected a subset of 5 points.
+Our experiments showed that even for such small numbers, choosing the right subset is crucial for a stable system.

-We computed the 3D location of each LED using triangulation.
-Afterwards, we computed a coreset for those 3D locations, and sampled a random subset of the same size.
+The system computes the 3D location of each LED using triangulation.
+Afterwards, it uses Algorithm~\ref{A3} to compute a Kabsch-Coreset of size $r(d-1)+1 = 5$ from the 3D locations, where $d=3$ and $r=2$ as the features on the quadcopter are roughly in a planar configuration, and samples a random subset (``RANSAC") of the same size.
 The ground truth in this test was obtained from the OptiTrack system.
 The control of the quadcopter based on its positioning was done using a simple PID controller.

 For different calculation cycles, we computed the average error through out the whole test, which consisted of roughly $4500$ frames.
-The results are shown in~\ref{figIoT}.
+The results are shown in Fig.~\ref{figIoT}.